jupyterlab/jupyterlab/docs/source/developer/documents.rst

 Documents
 ---------

-JupyterLab can be extended in two ways via:
+JupyterLab can be extended in several ways:

 -  Extensions (top level): Application extensions extend the functionality of JupyterLab itself, and we cover them in the